 There will be strict health and safety procedures to follow.

-You may be able to get in with a Higher National Diploma (HND) or through other training routes at technician level.
+You may be able to get in with an HND (SCQF Level 8) or through other training routes at technician level.

 Materials scientists or engineers work in a wide range of industries.
 These can include construction, aerospace, plastics, paper, textiles, oil and gas.
 There are also jobs in engineering companies to design and build production plants.